andotherstuff/garland-protocol/garland-v0.1.md

 ### 6.3 Metadata Encryption

 File inodes and directory entries contain sensitive metadata-filenames, sizes, timestamps, and structural relationships.
-This metadata receives the same encryption treatment as file content.

-When storing an inode, the client serializes it to JSON, treats the JSON as file content, and processes it through the same block/encrypt/erasure-code pipeline.
+This metadata is encrypted using the metadata key derived from the master key.

+When storing an inode or directory, the client:
+1. Serializes the structure to JSON
+2. Pads to the fixed block size (256 KiB)
+3. Encrypts using XChaCha20-Poly1305 with the metadata key
+4. Erasure-codes the encrypted block into n shares
+5. Uploads shares to n servers

 The resulting shares are indistinguishable from file data shares.
-Directory blobs undergo identical processing.

 This recursive structure means servers observe only uniform encrypted blocks.
 They cannot determine whether a block contains a photograph, a text document, a directory listing, or another inode.
 The type and structure of stored data is completely opaque.

 ---